Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 * Spider webs, beehives, and dragonfly wings are generally too bright and white, despite being edited by Spider Webs and Particles for ENB
 * Strange water reflections
-* Spriggans (purple) cause nightvision spells to occasionally flash blue
+* Spriggans (purple) cause night-vision spells to occasionally flash blue
 * Map went technicolor Workaround: Restart Skyrim
 * Medium Graphic, Low shaders.
 During Rain, there is no rain when i looking north.
-By looking West and East i can see wall of rain behind me.
+By looking West and East I can see wall of rain behind me.
 Rain is visible only at one side
-* In Rainy Weather, Interiors have Broken Green Lighting Workaround: Restart Skyrim
+* Interiors have Broken Green Lighting Workaround: Restart Skyrim

 ---

 ## Civil war

 * Its full of vanilla bugs.
-* It exists (Why bethesda did you include this mess in the release).
+* It exists (Why Bethesda did you include this mess in the release).
 * We (Wildlander) do not edit any quest associated with civil war therefore any bugs you encounter are original issues.
 * Several immersion breaking issues during battle for Whiterun (Vendors in market are trying to make a living, The carriage driver be vibing as explosions happen all around him)
 * Lights within Korvanjund Hall beyond the sealed door are lit (should be dark)